hdakpo/sfaR/README.md

     model solves the selection bias due to the correlation between the two-sided errors terms in both the selection and the frontier equations, in the case of cross-sectional or pooled data.

+An important features of *sfaR* is to provide eleven different optimization algorithms.
+For complex problem, several algorithms can be combined especially non-gradient based in a first step.

 ## Installation